MicrosoftDocs/cpp-docs/docs/cpp/initializing-classes-and-structs-without-constructors-cpp.md

 }
 ```

-If the default constructor is explicitly declared but marked as deleted, default brace initialization can't be used:
+If the default constructor is explicitly declared but marked as deleted, empty brace initialization can't be used:

 ```cpp
 class class_f {